-That's what he told the s p o n sored Businessman's Forum last week.
+That's what he told the Chamber of Commerces pon sored Businessman's

+Forum last week.
 Strack spoke about his team for this year, and the summer he spent touring with last year's team in Middle Asia.

-"We go into the year optim-American in Cazzie Russell.
+"We go into the year optimistic.
+We have a two-time All American in Cazzie Russell.
 There is nothing I can say about this young man.
 He's the hardest working player we've got.
-Cazzie is better, than ever this year; he makes my day."
+Cazzie is better than ever this year; he makes